replicatedhq/replicated-field-labs/instruqt/lab05-airgap/01-intro/assignment.md

     * You will be ready to deliver a KOTS application into an Air Gap environment
     * You will build confidence in performing upgrades and troubleshooting in Air Gap environments

-* **Note** -- a more minimal Air Gap lab is in the works for non-dev teams to learn just the user-side installation workflow without needing to understand the building/packaging of new Air Gap versions.
-    Until that is made available, this lab is also appropriate for
-    * Implementation / Field Engineers
-    * Support Engineers
 ## Overview

 In this case we'll start with a bare Air Gap server with no KOTS installation, so you can